 Sanitaryware costs vary widely depending.
 For example, a budget-friendly acrylic bath will cost as little as £70, while a mid-range bath will be £300 to £500.
 Expect to pay upwards of £1,000 for designer and statement baths, especially if they are made from cast iron, stone or composite materials.
 See more details on sanitaryware costs below.

-Are your bathroom remodel plans feasible for your budget?
+Are your bathroom renovation plans feasible for your budget?

-You will need to assess the feasibility of your plans at an early stage, bearing in mind that the location of the new bathroom will affect costs, as will changing an existing bathroom's layout.
+The next step is to assess the feasibility of your plans, bearing in mind that the location of the new bathroom will affect costs, as will changing an existing bathroom's layout.

 ‘Discuss options with your installer and bathroom designer to get an idea of costs,’ says David Smith.
 ‘Loft conversions for example lend themselves to large, light bathrooms that make a real design statement.
 To keep costs down, often the best place is directly above your existing bathroom, as this should ensure that you can connect into the existing drainage and water supplies without requiring excessive pipework.’